bitlogik/uniblow/README.md

 Official web site : https://uniblow.org
 (also https://uniblow.app)

-The Uniblow software can also be used integrated in your services, as it provides a unified, multi-platforms and blockchain agnostic interface to manage many different wallets.
-By using the wallet class, this is as simple as :
-`ETH_wallet = wallet("ETH", "mainnet", device)`, and you get the interface methods mentioned in the developer section below.

 ![Uniblow screenshot](screenshot.png)

 Don't expect to get advanced settings for the fees.
 This software provides an